hdShang/arxiv-daily/docs/cs-CV/2025-08-11/papers/250807833v1-mimic-multimodal-inversion-for-model-interpretation-and-conceptualiz.md

 ---
 layout: default
-title: MIMIC: Multimodal Inversion for Model Interpretation and Conceptualization
+title: "MIMIC: Multimodal Inversion for Model Interpretation and Conceptualization"
 ---

 # MIMIC: Multimodal Inversion for Model Interpretation and Conceptualization